Glombs/libertybellenewsletter/monthbymonth.md

 <p>We were hoping to move slowly enough to get to the Basingstoke Canal when it was due to open at the end of the month.</p>

-<p>Meanwhile, I checked  up on the River Wey and Basingstoke canal.
+<p>Meanwhile, Tony checked  up on the River Wey and Basingstoke canal.
 The Wey is only open to Guildford and the Basingstoke Canal is still closed until at least the end of the month.
 So we have decided to travel to Oxford as a convenient place to moor should we need to go home due to the Coronavirus pandemic.</p>

 <p>We set off went through the lock at Hampton where the facilties were but as we were heading for Sunbury Lock another boater shouted out to us that Sunbury Lock was closed due to a sunken boat and we should moor up in the channel towards the weir where we would not be moved on.</p>

-<p>Once we had moored I checked for closures on the River Thames.
-This had been on my list of things to do for at least a week and I had not learnt my lesson from last year!
+<p>Once we had moored #Tony checked for closures on the River Thames.
+This had been on Tony's list of things to do for at least a week and he had not learnt his lesson from last year!
 The water is a bit high on many parts of the Thames.
 There are several locks closed until the end of the month.
 It looked like the sunken boat wasn't going to be moved any time soon!</p>

 <p>Soon after mooring at Sunbury we were being advised to limit our movement to essential trips only.
 We are expecting to be here many weeks.</p>